Sustainable water strategies are statutory processes for state-wide water resource planning in Victoria.

 The strategies identified threats to water availability in each region and proposed policies and actions to help water users, water corporations and catchment management authorities (CMAs) manage and respond to those threats over the next 50 years.

-Three hundred actions were identified across the four sustainable water strategies.
-Implementation of actions was largely the responsibility of DELWP, water corporations, catchment management authorities, DEDJTR and partners and stakeholders.
+300 actions were identified across the four sustainable water strategies.
+Implementation of actions was largely the responsibility of DELWP, water corporations, catchment management authorities, the Department of Jobs, Precincts and Regions (formerly DEDJTR) and partners and stakeholders.

-DELWP completed a stock take of all actions in 2016.
-The actions status was further updated as part of the Central Region SWS review and the Western and Gippsland regions SWSs five-yearly assessments.
+DELWP completed a stocktake of all actions in 2016.
+The actions status was further updated as part of the Central Region SWS review, the Western and Gippsland regions SWSs five-yearly assessments and progress reports on the implementation of actions.

-Of the 300 actions, nearly 82% are now complete.
+Of the 300 actions, approximately 86% are now complete.
 Of the remaining actions, many have been partly implemented, while others are to be implemented through other policies, particularly through the State’s Water Plan, Water for Victoria, or through implementation of the Murray Darling Basin Plan.
-Each SWS tab below has more information about an individual action's status.
+Please visit each SWS tab below for more information about individual action status.

 Reviewing sustainable water strategies